Natural Gas Engineering (NGEN)

 NGEN 3392 Fluid Transport Phenomena 3 SCH (3-0)

 Fundamentals of momentum transport including fluid statics, flow of compressible and incompressible fluids, pumps, turbines, and compressors, with computer applications.
-Prerequisite: MATH 3320; credit or registration in MEEN 2355 or MEEN 2302.
-(Credit may not be obtained in both NGEN 3392 and CHEN 3392.)
+Prerequisites: MATH 3320; credit or registration in MEEN 2355.

 NGEN 3393 Natural Gas Drilling Engg 3 SCH (3-0)